-Since I moved to Paris for a year in 1970, at the same time as her family moved back from Larchmont to the posh western suburb of Paris where their home was, they once invited me over for dinner.
+Since I moved to Paris for a year in 1970, at the same time as her family moved back from Larchmont to the posh western suburb of Paris, Vaucresson, where their home was, they once invited me over for dinner.
 Her mother picked me up in her little Fiat on the Champs-Elysées in front of Fauchon, and poor Anne, it turned out, was all unhappy because she had a terribly swollen cheek from a tooth problem, extraction of an early wisdom tooth or some such thing.
 Her mother was very welcoming and pleasant.
 I guess she was grateful to me for having in a way cheered things up for her daughter while they lived in Larchmont.
 I also often drove her home to their house in Larchmont after school and chatting.

-I have left out many students I remember well, Laura Solow, the excellent musician who brought her guitar to class one day on my request, and who played the cello in a school performance of one of the Bach’s Brandenburg Concertos.
-She told me about the concert and asked me if I would come so Of course I did.
-The only ptoblem was that Allyn and I were separated in the spring of 1970, but once again I asked him if he would come along with me.
+I have left out many students I remember well, but I will mention Laura Solow, the excellent musician who brought her guitar to class one day on my request and gave us a wonderful mini-concert of her virtuoso guitar playing.
+She also played the cello in a school performance of one of Bach’s Brandenburg Concertos.
+She told me about the concert and asked me if I would come so of course I did.
+The only problem was that Allyn and I were separated in the spring of 1970, but once again I asked him if he would come along with me.
 He came.
 I know she used to play with my colleague and friend Al Levinson’s older son who played the piano and Laura the cello, I guess.
 Al told me about that much later on in Paris.